Markov chain Monte Carlo without evaluating the target: an auxiliary variable approach: Numerical Experiments

-Table \ref{tab:20d-ess} compares ESS per second (ESS/s) across various acceptance rates.
+Table \ref{tab:20d-ess} compares best ESS per second (ESS/s) across acceptance rates $\{0.25, 0.4, 0.55\}$.
+Full results are provided in Table \ref{tab:20d-ess-full} in the appendix.
 Our gradient-based minibatch methods, Poisson--Barker and Poisson--MALA, consistently rank as the top two methods for all acceptance rates (0.25, 0.4, 0.55) and metrics (min, median, max) ESS/s.
-They improve performance by $1.35 - 7.84$ times over PoissonMH, $4.11 - 12.17$ times over MALA, $5.90 - 16.40$ times over Barker, and $15.03 - 76.53$ times over random-walk Metropolis.
-At 0.25 and 0.4 acceptance rates, Poisson--Barker and Poisson--MALA are comparable.
-At a 0.55 acceptance rate, Poisson--MALA achieves the highest performance, which is also the highest overall performance when all methods are optimally tuned.
+They improve performance by $1.37 - 7.12$ times over PoissonMH, $4.39 - 9.80$ times over MALA, $6.58 - 15.58$ times over Barker, and $13.62 - 70.12$ times over random-walk Metropolis.
 Despite the additional gradient estimations, our gradient-based algorithms show substantial benefits from a more efficient proposal.

-\subsection{Robust linear regression}
+\subsection{Robust Linear Regression}